 Call control is provided by Headquarters and distributed voice servers even if full network connectivity is unavailable.
 However, calls to unreachable endpoints cannot be made, and call detail recording requires Headquarters server communication.
-To add reliability to your remote server, consider using redundant network paths to the Headquarters server.

 The following sections provide more detail on the communications, services, and applications.